 4Review strategically

-Not every photo needs to be perfect.
-For a large collection, aim for good results across the board and save careful per-photo attention for your most important images.
+Not every photo needs the same amount of attention.
+For a large collection, aim for good results across the board and save careful per-photo review for your most important images.

-Group restored photos into collections by family branch, decade, event, or location.
+Group restored photos into albums by family branch, decade, event, or location.
 This makes your archive navigable and shareable.
-AI captions generate descriptions and date estimates that make searching easier later.
+Caption and story help can draft captions, descriptions, and date estimates that make searching easier later.

 Consider creating a Family Vault and inviting relatives to contribute.
 Different family members often have different photos from the same events.
-Combining collections gives everyone a more complete picture.
+Combining albums gives everyone a more complete picture.

 Realistic Time Estimates